 Common pests and problems

 As with growing any vegetable, you might encounter a few pests and diseases.
 Thankfully, beetroot is a largely easy, trouble-free crop.
+It can be quite fun to grow beetroot!

 You do need to watch out for bolting, which is when a crop flowers and produces seeds prematurely.
 Thankfully most modern varieties are bolt-resistant, making beetroot ideal for beginners and children to grow.